STEP 1: Get driving experience

 STEP 9: Build Your Business

-DAT TruckersEdge can help you every step of the way in starting and growing your trucking business.
+DAT One (Formerly TruckersEdge) can help you every step of the way in starting and growing your trucking business.
 Click below to find out more about any of these services.

 Authority – Get your operating authority without all the hassle.

 Load Board – Looking for loads?
-DAT TruckersEdge is the biggest load board in the industry, and you get tools like broker spot rates, so you can see what other trucking companies got paid on the lanes you search.
+DAT One (Formerly TruckersEdge) is the biggest load board in the industry, and you get tools like broker spot rates, so you can see what other trucking companies got paid on the lanes you search.

 DAT Fuel Card – Save on fuel costs at more than 1,900 truck stops nationwide.

-Freight Factoring – Increase cash flow without debt with Triumph Business Capital.
+Freight Factoring – Increase cash flow without debt with OTR Solutions.

 Mobile App – My DAT Trucker is a free mobile app that helps you find the nearest truck stop, rest stop, service station, Walmart, or trucker-friendly hotel.
 You can also use it to find nearby loads.